Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 Special Pujas

-If an individual wishes to combat drug, alcohol, or other addictions, the person needs to mix sindoor in water and then drizzle it over the idol or image of Goddess Chamunda.
+If a person wishes to combat drugs, alcohol, or other addictions, the person needs to mix sindoor in water and then drizzle it over the idol or image of Goddess Chamunda.
 Present uncooked masoor dal to Chamunda Devi and later place it on the south side of your home to prevail over financial issues.
 Offer uncooked wheat to Goddess Chamunda and subsequently burn it over a kapur (camphor) to avoid conflicts in your life.

 Devotees worship Goddess Chamunda for relieving them of their sins, diseases, or past birth’s curses and also many doshas.
 She offers courage, knowledge, wisdom, bravery, knowledge, energy and mental satisfaction to her worshippers.